 The spelling app with times tables practice is also available on the Google Play Store.
 Click on the icon below.

-How to beat competitors
+How to beat competitors in the countdown game

 Above we mentioned that the best way to get to the exact number is with two large and four small.
 However if you want to do better than others you might try four large numbers.
 This idea is suggested by a few people who have written about Countdown.
 This is what Alaric Stephen had to say.